top of page

 Welcome to Energy e X ploration Laboratory!

-Energy-X is an interdisciplinary research lab focused on scientific and engineering challenges that lay at the interface of thermal-fluid, material, and energy sciences.
-Our group explores to improve energy efficiency, reliability, and economy of the process, component, or system X, with X being our target technological area which spans from the energy sector to environmental applications.
+The Energy-X lab at NC State is an interdisciplinary research lab focused on scientific and engineering challenges that lay at the interface of thermal-fluid, material, and energy sciences.
+Our group aims at improving energy efficiency, reliability, and economy of the process, component, or system X, with X being our target technological area which spans from the energy sector to environmental applications.

 Principal Investigator: Sajjad Bigham